NMitchell24/CraftingCalculator/README.md

-# CraftingCalculator
+# No Man's Sky CraftingCalculator
-Simple Crafting Calculator for Survival Crafting Games
+Simple Crafting Calculator for No Man's Sky